 Cultural and Natural Zones at Herrontown Woods

-The popularity and rapid evolution of the Princeton Botanical Art Garden at Herrontown Woods has led to viewing the preserve as having two zones--one natural, the other cultural.
-The cultural zone is roughly triangular in shape, bounded by the Botanical ARt garDEN, Veblen Cottage farmstead, and the Veblen House.
+The popularity and rapid evolution of the Botanical Art Garden (Barden for short) at Herrontown Woods has led to viewing the preserve as having two zones--one natural, the other cultural.
+The cultural zone is roughly triangular in shape, bounded by the Barden (Botanical ARt garDEN), Veblen Cottage farmstead, and the Veblen House.
 It's a place where people and nature can actively interact and collaborate to create beautiful landscapes that stir curiosity and the imagination.
-The goal is to make the cultural zone accessible to a broad range of mobilities, while the rest of the preserve is more natural and wild, with narrow, rocky trails.
+The goal is to ultimately make the cultural zone accessible to a broad range of mobilities, while the rest of the preserve is more natural and wild, with narrow, rocky trails.

 Veblen House and Cottage, and the Princeton Botanical Art Garden